odys-z/x-visual/docsphinx/design-memo/affine.rst

 .. attention:: Design and API for affine combination is not stable in current version.

-    Affine combination is planed to be upgraded.
+    It is planed to be upgraded.
 ..

+Affine combination collect all orthogonal transformation from tweening results, typically an array of transformation data, and combine into a martrix4.

 To make affine tweening start from where it's finished, and can be combined from all tweens of the object (component Obj3), it's updated in XTweener like this: